d4n3sh/thedaneshproject/content/posts/2009-05-18-install-amarok-14-on-ubuntu-904.md

 Been using Jaunty since it came out.
 Loving the speed, simplicity and estatics!!

 Everything works well except for Amarok 2 which ships default with Jaunty.
-I&#8217;ve been an Amarok 1.4 user for a long time now, moving to Amarok 2 is not something I fancy doing right now.
+I've been an Amarok 1.4 user for a long time now, moving to Amarok 2 is not something I fancy doing right now.
 Fortunately getting Amarok 1.4 onto Ubuntu is easy.
-Here&#8217;s how;
+Here's how;

 Create a new source file in &#8220;/etc/apt/sources.list.d/&#8221; and call it &#8220;amarok14.list&#8221;.